This question will strike fear in the heart of every parent. It will send a chill down their spines.

 Being pregnant brings to light a whole new series of problems in life: advice from strangers, a new wardrobe, and questions from young children, not always your own.

-As the mother of three very inquisitive children, I have answered this questions nearly incessantly for the last 6 years.
+As the mother of eight very inquisitive children, I have answered this questions nearly incessantly for the last twenty years.

 The key to answering this question is to find out what exactly the child wants to know and answering them in an age appropriate manner.
 For example, while the words of the three year old and the six year old might be the same but they might really have different questions.

 The three year old might simply want to know where you picked up his or her new baby brother, while the six year might want to know how the baby got in there, which doesn't necessarily mean how it got in there.

 Ask a couple of questions of your child to determine what their level of understanding is about the whole pregnancy thing and what they really would like to know.
 When answering your child you really need to be aware of the words you use.
 If you tell a child that you have a baby in your belly rather than uterus, you are going to have a whole new set of questions.
 The questions will probably include where does your food go while the baby is there, and does the baby eat your food too?

 Using the wrong phrases can actually scare children.
 Which brings up what do you call these body parts?
 Some people choose to use the correct names for the parts of their body, while others use other names.
 A uterus can simply be described to a child as a special organ in a mother's body to house the baby until it's born.
 Using belly or stomach can frighten a child that they may also become pregnant, like the old watermelon seed theory of pregnancy.